 Guardfolio vs Morningstar: which is better for portfolio monitoring?

 Morningstar Portfolio X-Ray gives you a research snapshot.
-Guardfolio monitors your portfolio in real time.
+Guardfolio adds automated portfolio checks after synchronized data updates.
 They solve different problems — here's how to decide which one you need.

-Guardfolio vs Morningstar: better for live risk monitoring or fund research?
+Guardfolio vs Morningstar: better for automated risk monitoring or fund research?

-Guardfolio is better for investors who want always-on risk monitoring, ETF overlap detection, concentration analysis, and drift alerts.
+Guardfolio is better for investors who want automated risk monitoring, ETF overlap detection, concentration analysis, and drift alerts after portfolio data is synchronized.
 Morningstar is better for fund research, analyst reports, and due-diligence style security analysis.

 The core difference: research vs monitoring